richstu/groomer/README.md

     * Update SFs for leptons for 2017 and 2018 FastSim
     * ISR weights for 2017 and 2018 FastSim

+N.B.
+When adding new SF files, check that the axis assignment match what is assumed in the code!!
+They change from POG to POG and year to year...

 ### Interactive test

 Follow these steps to test the code on a single file.
 Example given for a file from 2017 MC.